anthonytom1123/kotlin-ktor-starter/README.md

 # Kotlin ktor starter

-An [application continuum](https://www.appcontinuum.io/) style example using Kotlin and Ktor that includes a single web application with two background workers.
+A web application using Kotlin and Ktor that includes a single web application, two background workers, and a postgres database.
+Data collector fetches data from [511.org](https://511.org/) and sends the data to Data Analyzer.
+Data Analyzer then parses through it and stores it in a postgres database.
+The web application calls Data Analyzer to read data from the database and then display the data to the user.

 * Basic web application
 * Data analyzer